YasinEl/mzRAPP/README.md

 <b>EndTime.EIC:</b> End time for chromatograms extracted for this
 molecule (seconds).
 Peaks are only detected up to this time. <br> <br>
 <b>user.rtmin:</b> Start time of peak (seconds).
 Peak boundaries will
-also be narrowed to intesect with the extracted ion chromatogram at 10% peak height.
+also be narrowed to intersect with the extracted ion chromatogram at 10% peak height.
 It is also worth noting that peaks for which user.rtmin/user.rtmax are provided will still be rejected if the isotopic information is fitting. <br> <br> <b>user.rtmax:</b> End time